chinchalinchin/elara/src/source/03_research/00_palindromes.rst

     ∀ ζ ∈ C:sub:`L` : ∀ α ∈ W:sub:`ζ`: α ∈ L

+TODO: describe Axiom S.1

-In essence, Axiom S.2 states that a Corpus of a Language only consists of those Sentences whose constituent Words are members of the Language.
+Axiom S.2 states that a Corpus of a Language only consists of those Sentences whose constituent Words are members of the Language.
 Special terminology to describe the concept captured in this axiom is given in the following definition.
 This term will be used to describe both Sentences and Corpuses.

 **Definition 2.1.5: Sentence-Level Semantic Coherence**